Storms in Arkansas leave 2 hurt, thousands without power

 No injuries were reported in any of those incidents.

-Just over 8,200 Entergy customers in Arkansas were without power at 10 a.m., the utility’s online outage map indicated.
-Pulaski County reported the most outages, with about 2,100, followed by Hot Spring County, with roughly 1,100.
+Just under 6,000 Entergy customers in Arkansas were without power at about 1:30 p.m., the utility's online outage map indicated.
+Pulaski County reported the most outages, with about 2,300, followed by Hot Spring County, with roughly 950.

-Around the same time, Electric Cooperatives of Arkansas reported about 900 customers without power.
-Cleburne County had the most outages, 378, followed by about 190 in Cleveland County.
+Around the same time, Electric Cooperatives of Arkansas reported about 500 customers without power.
+Cleveland County had the most outages, 190, followed by about 173 in Grant County.

-Forecasters predicted a chance for isolated to scattered showers and storms for much of southern and eastern Arkansas on Monday.

-High temperatures are expected to be in the 80s for most of the state, the weather service said.